 Liquidity risk is the risk that the Company will not be able to meet its financial obligations associated with financial liabilities.
 The Company manages liquidity risk through the management of its capital structure.
-The Company's approach to managing liquidity is to raise sufficient capital to settle obligations and liabilities when due, however, there can be no assurance that the Company will be able to raise sufficient capital.
+The Company's approach to managing liquidity is to raise sufficient capital to settle obligations and liabilities when due.